 - 8:30 to 9:00 Breakfast.

-- 19:00 Meeting point in the Hotel to take the bus to Barcelona city.
+- 19:00 Meeting point in the Hotel to take the bus to The Archaeological Museum.

 The schedule is approximate; it is possible that the content of one day may run into the next and a working day may be longer than advertised.

 Former participants will have a 5 % discount on the Course Fee.